Fill your College Details

 Phone Interview

-This is usually the first direct interaction with a recruiter or hiring manager.
-It often focuses on your resume details, basic technical knowledge, and your fit for the company culture.
+This is usually the first point of contact directly with a recruiter or hiring manager.
+It usually deals with your resume, core technology skills, and if you would fit in the corporate culture.

 2. Technical Interviews

-Expect to solve problems related to algorithms, data structures, and coding during these sessions.
-You may be asked to write code on a whiteboard or use an online coding platform.
-Also, theory questions were asked from topics such as object-oriented programming, databases, etc.
+Expect to solve issues including algorithms, data structures, and coding during these sessions.
+You may be asked to create code on a whiteboard or on an online coding tool.
+Theoretical questions about object-oriented programming, databases, and other topics were also raised.

 3. Behavioral Interviews